Korea19800/startup/notes.md

 **Node.js**
 * To use node packages -> npm init (need to download node package manager) first -> package.json is created
-* then can download express.js
+* then can download express.js -> npm i express